Jump to ratings and reviews

 A fascinating topic.
 I learned an extraordinary amount and I think the book has a really sound thesis.
 While in the beginning some of the chapters seem a bit random, there's definitely intention and a coherent structure.
 I think the book suffers from a lack of strong editing.
 Last chapters meander while also feeling really incomplete.
 But overall a good book!

-Profile Image for Chloe Zheng.
+Profile Image for Chloe Z.

 April 16, 2024